 Let It Be

 Today is the first day of the strike in Kathmandu.
 It was imposed by the Maoists.
-They said if someone violates the strike rules, keeps his shop open, or drives around, etc., they will ruin the person and his business.
-People are frightened, everything is closed, Thamel looks like a ghost town in a Thai horror movie.
-The only cycle rickshaw driver who manifests on the street the moment I step out of the hotel, wants me to pay 300 rupees to get to the nearby Durbar Square, because ‘he is the only means of transport today’, he says, but I bargain it down to 40.
-It isn`t easy though.
-I’m hanging around all afternoon on the square, which is a little more busy than other parts of the city, thinking what I should tell my group tomorrow when I start guiding them through Nepali history and vision.
-Huge temples are facing the old royal palace.
-Some Kathmanduites are sitting on the stairs around the temples, having a chat or reading the newspaper.
-Tourists try to squeeze everything into their cameras; fake sadhus come up to them to get hard cash for their photos.
-Kids are asking for biscuits.
-Guides want to take me around.
-As the sun goes down I walk along Freak Street looking for dinner.
-The hippie movement started here in the 70s, and the atmosphere didn`t change much since then.
-There is no one in the restaurant, but it’s open.
-The waiter looks at me trying to figure out my mood.
-Then selects a tape.
+They said if anyone violates the strike rules, keeps his shop open, drives around, etc., they will ruin him and his business.
+People are scared, everything is closed, Thamel looks like a ghost town in a Thai horror film.
+The only cycle rickshaw driver who appears on the street as soon as I leave the hotel wants me to pay 300 rupees to go to the nearby Durbar Square because “he is the only means of transport today” he says, but I negotiate it down to 40.
+I spend the afternoon in the square, which is a little busier than other parts of the city, thinking about what to tell my group tomorrow when I start taking them through Nepal’s history and vision.
+Huge temples face the old royal palace.
+Some Kathmanduites sit on the steps around the temples, chatting or reading the paper.
+Tourists try to squeeze everything into their cameras; fake sadhus come up to them to get hard cash for their portraits.
+Children ask for biscuits.
+Guides want to show me around.
+As the sun sets, I walk down Freak Street looking for a place to eat.
+The hippie movement started here in the 70s and the atmosphere hasn’t changed much since then.
+I finally find one that is open.
+The waiter looks at me, trying to guess my mood.
+Then he chooses a band.
 Let it be.